Sun’s quoting / ordering system has been down for the last two weeks!?!?

 I had a customer recently call me with a “bus fault” when he was trying to probe-scsi-all from the ok prompt.
 On separate occasions, I had sold him an Ultra 5 and a Dual Differential SCSI card (part# 375-0006) and he had just recently installed the SCSI Card into the Ultra 5 with the aforementioned error arising whenever he tried to do a probe-scsi-all from the ok prompt.

-This tutorial came about as a result of an order we filled for a client of AnySystem.com.
-The client ordered 9 Sun Ultra 5 Desktops.
-The order called for all the machines to be identically configured, except that 7 of them needed a QuadFast Ethernet PCI Card and a PGX32 Video Card and the other two needed a QuadFast Ethernet PCI Card and a Single-Ended SCSI/Ethernet PCI Combo Card.
+This tutorial came about as a result of an order we filled for an AnySystem.com client.
+The client ordered nine Sun Ultra 5 Desktops.
+The order called for all the machines to be identically configured, except that seven of them needed a QuadFast Ethernet PCI Card and a PGX32 Video Card and the other two needed a QuadFast Ethernet PCI Card and a Single-Ended SCSI/Ethernet PCI Combo Card.

 Looks like Sun just introduced a new array that flies.
 Yep, the StorEdge 3310 arrays been flying off the shelves over at at AnySystem.com.
 Starting about a month ago, quote requests just started coming in left and right and then the orders started streaming in.
 (And they say Christmas time is supposed to be quiet in this industry??)
 Maybe it’s the Dual RAID Controllers, or maybe it’s the fact that in just under 2u, you can have up to 3.6TB of storage at Ultra320 SCSI speeds.
 Whatever it is, you know you need one to off the shelf and land in your data center today.